DuverneyCM/hello-world/README.md

 # hello-world
-This repository is used for tests
+This repository is for tests
 Hello, I am a closely soul that love the burgers.